openenglishbible/Open-English-Bible/README.md

 This source tree contains:

-usfm/
+artifacts/
-The final generated usfm.
-This is probably what you want if you want to use the OEB's usfm files.
-The subdirectories are release/ which has the books in the OEB release, and development/ which has all books, no matter how partial or rough.
+The final generated documents.
+This is probably what you want if you want to use the OEB.
+The subdirectories are marked as 'release' which has the books in the OEB release, and 'development' which has all books, no matter how partial or rough.

 source/
 These are the source files we are working from.
-They are USFM files with a layer of markup to handle variations.
+They are USFM files with a lightweight layer of markup to handle variations.

-scratch/
-These are various support documents such as books not yet fit for the development version.

-build.py
-The python 2.x script which creates a set of USFM files from the usfm.db files

-build-standard.sh
-Shell script which builds the main sets of USFM files in usfm/
+build.sh
+A bash script to generate artifacts from the source